-In the case of truck accidents, the issue of poor maintenance is almost always present in every commercial vehicle accident, and truckers driving 18-wheelers, semi trucks, big rigs, or tractor trailers must be vigilant that they maintain a safe and properly functioning truck.
+In the case of truck accidents, the issue of poor maintenance is almost always present in every commercial vehicle accident, and truckers driving 18-wheelers, semi-trucks, big rigs, or tractor-trailers must be vigilant that they maintain a safe and properly functioning truck.
 The maintenance of a commercial vehicle rests with both the trucking company and with the truck driver, but the truck driver has the final say with regard to the maintenance of the vehicle before embarking on a trip along streets and freeways.

 Areas of maintenance for a big rig or 18-wheeler truck driver that frequently arise involve brakes, proper lubrication (grease), steering and suspension, hydraulic fluid, air pressure, and loads.
 The trucker must do a pre-trip inspection to make sure that any maintenance issues that could be detected upon a reasonable inspection will be detected before getting on the road.
 These pre-trip inspections are intended to prevent accidents, overturned trucks, and other types of vehicle malfunctions before they ever arise, and if a trucker fails to properly inspect the truck before embarking on a drive, he or she has breached a duty of care and will be held negligent.

 Some trucking companies have a maintenance program.
 A trucking company or any company that uses vehicles to transport passengers or property along major highways should have a maintenance program in place.
-As explained, improper maintenance is often a major cause of accidents and both the driver and a trucking company has a duty to ensure the safety of their vehicles.
+As explained, improper maintenance is often a major cause of accidents and both the driver and a trucking company have a duty to ensure the safety of their vehicles.

-If you’re on an interstate and you become involved in an auto accident, it can easily become a multiple vehicle car accident or pileup due to the sheer traffic in the area.
-This is unfortunate, and often occurs due to improperly maintained trucks owned by small businesses.
+If you’re on an interstate and you become involved in an auto accident, it can easily become a multiple vehicle car accident or pile up due to the sheer traffic in the area.
+This is unfortunate and often occurs due to improperly maintained trucks owned by small businesses.
 For example, improper truck maintenance is often found in owner-operator situations where one driver owns a single truck, like a cement truck or a dump truck.
 Because the owner-operator owns a small business and may not have the time or money to do proper maintenance and inspections, they may let their truck’s condition fall by the wayside as long as it is still able to get the job done.
 This is unacceptable regardless of a company’s size, and the vehicle owner will be liable for failing to properly maintain the vehicle if it later causes an accident.

-Truck Drivers are always required to keep their semi trucks, 18-wheelers, and tractor trailers in good working condition!
+Truck Drivers are always required to keep their semi-trucks, 18-wheelers, and tractor-trailers in good working condition!

 Federal regulations mandate that trucking companies properly maintain commercial vehicles.
-Examples of some of the regulations affecting trucking companies and the maintenance of semi trucks, big rigs, or 18-wheelers are:
+Examples of some of the regulations affecting trucking companies and the maintenance of semi-trucks, big rigs, or 18-wheelers are: